Designing templates

 To edit metadata elements: When you select a metadata element in the navigation tree, all information about the element is displayed in the right frame.
 Some of this information can be edited.
 The information includes the following:

-Key: The key is the unique identifier of the element in the metadata standard.
-This information is not editable, except for additional elements created by the user.
+Key: The key is the unique identifier of the element in the metadata standard (a schema path for built-in types).
+For standard elements the key is usually fixed; for additional fields you define the key (typically under an

 Type: The type of element.
 A metadata element can be a text field, an array, a nested array, or a simple array.